 - 5. Committing gross immorality - 6.
-Committing theft and/or possession of stolen property greater than \$50 (Law enforcement will be contacted) - Committing malicious vandalism over \$50 or to any piece of school property (Law enforcement will be contacted) - Aiding, abetting or concealing any of the above misbehaviors results in punishment as a principal participant - 9.
+Committing theft and/or possession of stolen property greater than \$50 (Law enforcement will be contacted) - 7.
+Committing malicious vandalism over \$50 or to any piece of school property

+- 8. Aiding, abetting or concealing any of the above misbehaviors results in punishment as a principal participant - 9.
 This list of offenses is not all inclusive.